dustinpfister/blog_posts/_posts/threejs-texture-loader.md

 ## 1 - The texture loader in threejs and what to know first

 This is a post on the texture loader in threejs which is one of several built in loaders in the library.
 In addition to the texture loader there is an image loader that will just load an image, but not create an instance of THREE.texture for you, and also a generic file loader.
+However for this post I will be mainly write about a few quick, simple examples using just the Texture loader alone.
+In this section I will be going over a few things you should know about before continuing to read this beyond the fact that you should know at least a little when it comes to the basics of using threejs, and know at least a little about javaScript in general.

 ### 1.1 - There are many other ways to load files, and the THREE.Texture constructor can be used directly.